-It is important that during these sessions pupils should not feel penalized or censored for asking sensible or relevant questions, even if they are occasionally awkward.
+It is important that during these sessions that pupils should not feel penalized or censored for asking sensible or relevant questions, even if they are occasionally awkward.
 Questions related to what the teacher has explained, and general questions should be welcomed.
 Sometimes, pupils may ask questions which go beyond what the teacher has planned and may stray into sensitive territory.
 There is no single way to address all such questions - some may be handled in a straightforward manner for the whole class to hear, but others may relate to parts of the curriculum which have not yet been taught and, as such, these should not be answered in front of the whole class.
-Opportunities to ask questions anonymously should be provided, such as the use of an Ask-it-Basket.
+Opportunities to ask questions anonymously should be provided.
 An 'Ask-it Basket' question box or bag encourages pupils to ask questions with anonymity and without embarrassment and it should be accessible both during and after every lesson.